muscobytes/s3-backup/README.md

 # S3 Backup

-This image can create MySQL/PostgreSQL dumps, archive mounted dir and dumps to tar and upload it to S3-compatible bucket.
+This image can create MySQL/PostgreSQL dumps, compress mounted dir and dumps into the tar archive and upload it to S3-compatible bucket.

+## Cases

+- make mysql dump, compress and upload to s3
+- mount folder from side docker volume, create mysql dump, compress target dir and upload to s3
+- create mysql & postgre dump, compress, and upload to s3
+- mount folder with tar archive and upload it to s3

 ## Setup
 - `PREFIX` — **Required**, using in tar archive filename and S3 path.
+- `DATE_FORMAT` — _Optional_, default value: `%Y-%m-%d_%H-%M-%S`.
+Using in filenames of archive and database dumps.
+- `TARGET_DIR` — _Optional_, default value: `/target`.
+Path to target directory that will be archived.

 ### S3 bucket settings
 - `AWS_SECRET_ACCESS_KEY` — **Required.**
 - `AWS_ACCESS_KEY_ID` — **Required.**
 - `S3_BUCKET` — **Required.**